Home > Outdoor

 Front load or die; (photo/Damian Lugowski)

 Do not put your bag into a top-loading machine with an agitator.
 It’s called an agitator because it will agitate your bag into pieces.
 This is one of those do as I say, not as I do moments.
-If you don’t have one, you should probably haul your bag to a laundromat.
+If you don’t have a front load machine, you should probably haul your bag to a laundromat.

 If your washing machine is a front loader and has settings that allow it to spin and drain out the water without going through a full cycle, do that first.
 That way, you’re getting all that moldy water whipped away before getting down to scrub business.